 The City's Parking Design Standards require that parking stalls (open and carports) with vertical obstructions on the sides-such as walls, fences, or landscaping-be increased by one foot beyond the standard width.
 For residential uses, the standard parking stall size is eight feet, six inches wide by 18 feet long; therefore, where vertical obstructions are present on both sides, the minimum required stall width is 10 feet, six inches.
 In this case, the project proposes open parking stalls located between residential units, where vertical obstructions are present on both sides.
 The proposed parking stall widths range from 10 feet to 11 feet, which does not fully meet the minimum width requirement in all instances.
 As such, the applicant is requesting a deviation to allow a minimum parking stall width of 10 feet.
-Of the 18 proposed parking stalls adjacent to vertical obstructions, 14 are proposed to be less than the required with of 10 feet, six inches-representing approximately 78% of the affected open stall count.
-The requested deviation in minor in nature, reflecting a reduction of only six inches, or approximately 4.8%, from the required stall width.
+Of the 18 proposed parking stalls adjacent to vertical obstructions, 14 are proposed to be less than the required with of 10 feet, six inches_representing approximately 78% of the affected open stall count.